-Most military history enthusiasts don’t need to be told that it will be the 70th anniversary of the invasion of Northern Europe on June 6.
-For generations after that historic day in 1944, it has been known as “D-Day.”
+For generations after June 6, 1944, the initial invasion of Northern Europe has been known as “D-Day.”
 Stories of sacrifice, heroism, and compassion abound.
 Of all who contributed to breaking Hitler’s “Atlantic Wall,” one, who made the landings possible, is sometimes referred to as the “American Noah.”

 Before WWII, Louisiana entrepreneur Andrew Jackson Higgins designed and produced small shallow-draft boats to operate the shallow marsh areas common to in the lower Mississippi River bottoms.
 These small, fast boats were called “Eureka Boats” or “Spoonbills.”
 One of the keys to the boat’s success was that the propeller was partially enclosed in a tunnel to protect it.
 The boats could impact partially submerged logs without suffering damage to the propeller.
 For years, Higgins tried sell his nimble boats to the U.S. military, only to be rejected each time.

 During the early stages of U.S. involvement in the Pacific Theater, however, the Marine Corps selected the flat-bottomed landing craft for troop landings on beaches.
 Higgins, who had paid heavily out-of-pocket to promote his boats, finally landed a government contract.

 The Spoonbill was Higgins’ first design for a personnel landing craft to be used by the US Navy and USMC.
 Designated, “LCP(L)” (Landing Craft, Personnel (Large)), it was the main type of landing craft used for the invasion of Guadalcanal.
 Unfortunately, these landing craft required the troops to go over the sides in order to exit the craft.
 This was an unnecessary—and sometimes costly—exposure to enemy fire.